Hounfor/The-Big-Deal-Add-On/README.md

 # The Big Deal Add-On
-The Big Deal add-on for BattleTech Extended 3025-3061 (aka BEX) is a campaign consisting of a chain of flashpoints similar to the original Heavy Metal DLC.
-The campaign is meant to be late game content and will require powerful 'Mechs, ace MechWarriors, rare and scarce gear and tactical flair from you: this is NOT vanilla flashpoints, it's significantly more difficult, but you can be sure – if you can handle it, then your suffering will pay off in full.
-To reiterate, I strongly recommend not to rush into the campaign, but to carefully prepare, and this means that you will definitely need the most trained pilots, DHS, various fancy 'Mechs from ComStar hunting, advanced basic and Lostech weapons.
-It would be more reasonable to call the campaign pre-Clan content – this should give you an idea of the level of preparation of your unit for a full playthrough.
+The Big Deal add-on for BattleTech Extended Tactics (aka BEX) is a pack of flashpoint campaigns similar to the vanilla Heavy Metal DLC, combined with a 'Mech pack.
 Here's what awaits you:

-– Sequential campaign with a full story of 6 episodes: the very first one is taken from the vanilla Flashpoint DLC, the other 5 are completely new.
-Your enemies are for the most part well armed and prepared, so don't relax.
+– Three flashpoint campaigns of varying difficulty levels, namely:

+     A) Spite & Violence.
+This campaign is focused on the early stages of the game, you'll need at least a light and medium 'Mechs combo.
+If you have heavy or assault 'Mechs, then this will be easy.

+     B) Old Friend.
+This campaign is designed according to the Hrothgar Heavenlight scenario, its difficulty increases, similar to the vanilla DLC Heavy Metal.
+However, it's more difficult than that DLC.

+     C) The Big Deal.
+The entire add-on was originally built around this campaign. **Its difficulty is a** **nightmare.
+You have been warned.** You'll need the best you can get to complete it.

-– Lots of different notes, descriptions and references.
-Although the plot doesn't claim to be a masterpiece of literature, I hope you enjoy it.
+– Lots of different notes, descriptions and references.Although the plots don't claim to be literary masterpieces, I think you will enjoy them.

-– In version 1.5, another small flashpoint campaign was added to start the game, aimed at medium and medium-light companies.
-TIME FOR SPITE AND VIOLENCE!

-– Version 1.6 adds a third flashpoint campaign that you can start in the Raman system.

 – 22 new events, 8 of which are random, and it's up to you whether they happen or not.

-– 55 new BattleMechs: all ‘Mechs previously featured in the Oldtimer Pack + 3 new unique chassis, which can only be obtained once.
+– 29 new BattleMechs, including 3 unique chassis, which can only be obtained once.
 However, you may not get it, it all depends on your choice...

 – Several new Ronin Mechwarriors.